Steam (service): Linux

 In July 2012, Valve announced that it was developing a client for Linux based on the Ubuntu distribution.
 This announcement followed months of speculation, primarily from the website Phoronix that had discovered evidence of Linux developing in recent builds of Steam and other Valve games.
 Newell stated that getting Steam and games to work on Linux is a key strategy for Valve; Newell called the closed nature of Microsoft Windows 8 "a catastrophe for everyone in the PC space", and that Linux would maintain "the openness of the platform".
 Valve is extending support to any developers that want to bring their games to Linux, by "making it as easy as possible for anybody who's engaged with us—putting their games on Steam and getting those running on Linux", according to Newell.

 The team developing the Linux client had been working for a year before the announcement to validate that such a port would be possible.
 As of the official announcement, a near-feature-complete Steam client for Linux had been developed and successfully run on Ubuntu.
 Internal beta testing of the Linux client started in October 2012; external beta testing occurred in early November the same year.
 Open beta clients for Linux were made available in late December 2012, and the client was officially released in mid-February 2013.
-At the time of announcement, Valve's Linux division assured that its first game on the OS, Left 4 Dead 2, would run at an acceptable frame rate and with a degree of connectivity with the Windows and Mac OS X versions.
+At the time of announcement, Valve's Linux division assured consumers that its first game on the OS, Left 4 Dead 2, would run at an acceptable frame rate and with a degree of connectivity with the Windows and Mac OS X versions.
 From there, it began working on porting other games to Ubuntu and expanding to other Linux distributions.
 Versions of Steam working under Fedora and Red Hat Enterprise Linux were released by October 2013.
 There were over 500 Linux-compatible games on Steam in June 2014, and in February 2019, Steam for Linux had 5,800 native games and was described as having "the power to keep Linux [gaming] alive" by Engadget.